 At the southern tip of Kyushu lies Kagoshima, and it seems to be the one place in Kyushu that hasn’t been influenced by the ever-present Kurume-style ramen.
 Kagoshima ramen broth doesn’t fit neatly into any established broth category – it does include the standard pork and chicken bones, but it also includes dried sardines, dried shiitake mushrooms, vegetables, and kelp.
 This mix of ingredients produces a broth that’s significantly lighter than Kurume ramen but still manages to be complex and nuanced in flavor.
 The noodles also tend to be thicker and may even venture into a more udon-like size and texture.
 As with all ramen styles around Japan, each shop has a slightly different take on the dish, and it’s not uncommon to find completely different versions of Kagoshima ramen depending on where you get it.

-Japan is an overflowing food Mecca, and nowhere is this more apparent than with ramen – though this list may seem expansive, it only manages to scratch the surface of the real variety of ramen styles to be found around the country.
-So forget your previous conception of ramen as the cheap and salty treat we enjoy in the West and start thinking of it as the savory bowl of comfort it truly is.
-And while you’re at it, use your noodle and stop by Oliver’s, we have everything you need to bring a taste of Japan to your kitchen tonight!
+Japan is an overflowing food Mecca, and nowhere is this more apparent than with ramen.
+Though this list may seem expansive, it only manages to scratch the surface of the real variety of ramen styles to be found around the country.
+It’s time to forget your previous conceptions of ramen as a cheap and salty treat and start thinking of it as the savory bowl of comfort it truly is.
+And once you’ve worked up a good appetite, stop by Oliver’s for everything you need to bring real Japanese ramen to your kitchen tonight!
+Arigato gozaimasu!